 Swedish govt announces package to support small businesses

-Sweden announced on Wednesday a new round of measures to support the economy against the coronavirus outbreak, offering loan guarantees of up to 100 billion Swedish crowns for small businesses and 5 billion for lower rental costs.
-The government has already announced a range of measures including shouldering the full cost for sick leave from companies for a period of time, as well as the brunt of the cost for temporary redundancies due to the crisis.
+Sweden announced on Wednesday a new round of measures to support the economy against the coronavirus outbreak, including loan guarantees of up to 100 billion Swedish crowns ($9.9 bln) for small and medium sized businesses.
+The government has already announced a range of measures including a tax amnesty, partial payment of sick leave costs for companies for a period of time, as well as shouldering the bulk of costs for temporary redundancies due to the crisis.

-"These measures will together will save Swedish companies and Swedish jobs," Finance Minister Magdalena Andersson told a news conference.
+"These measures together will save Swedish companies and Swedish jobs," Finance Minister Magdalena Andersson told a news conference.
+Andersson said that in total, support measures to businesses, local authorities and sporting associations would lead to an increase in expenditure of 70 billion crowns.

+"That is almost as much as the new spending measures we introduced in 2017 and 2018 added together," she said.
+"It is so we could do something like this that we have made sure that we have order in our public finances and paid off government debt during the good times."

+Sweden has already announced extra cash for local authorities to help fight the coronavirus outbreak while the central bank has provided up to 500 billion crowns in loans to companies through the banking system.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)